-Inland Empire Chapter CSEAPresident - Ron Uehle, EA
+Inland Empire Chapter CSEAPresident - Jackie Kincaid, EA

 Tax Deductions for Telecommuting EmployeesEquipment Purchases:

-Record separately from other supplies the costs of business assets that are expected to last longer than one year and cost more than $100.
-Normally, the costs of such assets are recovered differently on your tax return than are other recurring, everyday business expenses like business cards, office supplies etc.
+Record separately items having a useful life of more than one year.
+Normally, the costs of such assets are recovered differently on your tax return than are other recurring, everyday business expenses like business cards, office supplies, etc.

 Professional Fees & Dues: